Structure of the criminal courts in Australia

-- Magistrates' courts: a lower court level that deals with relatively minor or summary criminal offences.
-Under some circumstances, this court may also deal with less serious indictable offences.
+- Magistrates' courts: A lower court level that deals with relatively minor or summary criminal offences.
+Under some circumstances, these courts may also deal with less serious indictable offences.
 They are also responsible for conducting preliminary (committal) hearings for indictable offences.

-Tasmania, the Northern Territory and the Australian Capital Territory do not have intermediate courts and all relevant charges are dealt with at the supreme courts.
-In States with both supreme and intermediate courts, a large majority of charges are decided at the intermediate courts.
+Tasmania, the Northern Territory and the Australian Capital Territory do not have intermediate courts and all relevant charges are dealt with at Supreme Courts.
+In States with both Supreme and intermediate courts, a large majority of charges are decided at the intermediate courts.

 All State, Territory and Commonwealth courts handle a number of matters that appear in the court system for the first time.
 Almost all criminal charges are lodged for the first time at the magistrates' court level.

-National statistics on charges, trials, and sentencing of suspects at all levels of courts are not yet available in Australia.
-However, the Australian Bureau of Statistics publishes a limited amount of statistics on defendants whose cases were initiated and finalised at higher criminal courts.
-(Higher courts comprise those at the intermediate and supreme court levels, where defendants charged with serious or indictable offences are dealt with, and where appeals and civil cases are also heard.)
+National statistics on charges, trials and sentencing of suspects at all levels of courts are not yet available in Australia.
+However, the ABS publishes a limited amount of statistics on defendants whose cases were initiated and finalised at higher criminal courts.
+(Higher courts comprise those at the intermediate and Supreme Court levels, where defendants charged with serious or indictable offences are dealt with, and where appeals and civil cases are also heard.)

-In addition, for the last few years the Industry Commission has produced statistics on the number of lodgments at each court level.
+In addition, in recent years the Industry Commission has produced statistics on the number of lodgments at each court level.

 The criminal court process